Mbed-TLS/mbedtls/docs/architecture/psa-thread-safety.md

 * The call must not block indefinitely, and in particular cannot wait for an event that is triggered by application code such as calling an abort function.
 Rationale: this may not strictly be a functional requirement, but it is an expectation `psa_destroy_key` does not block forever due to another thread, which could potentially be another process on a multi-process system.
 * No copy of the key material exists.
 Rationale: this is a security requirement.
 We do not have this requirement yet, but we need to document this as a security weakness, and we would like to become compliant.

-As opposed to the short term requirements, the above guarantees hold even if `psa_destroy_key` is called on a key that is in use.
+As opposed to the short term requirements, all the above guarantees hold even if `psa_destroy_key` is called on a key that is in use.

 ## Resources to protect